valancej/documentation/_basic/continuous-integration/code-climate.md

 aws s3 sync coverage/ "s3://my-bucket/coverage/$CI_COMMIT_ID"
 ```

-Note that you will need to modify the S3 path (or provide an alternative storage path), as well as set the `$N` value value by manually declaring the number of pipelines.
+Note that you will need to modify the S3 path (or provide an alternative storage path), as well as set the `$N` value value by manually declaring separate parallel test pipeline IDs.

-At the end of your build itself, as a command run via a the [custom-script deployment option]({{ site.baseurl }}{% link _basic/continuous-deployment/deployment-with-custom-scripts.md %}):
+At the end of your build itself, you will need to complete the parallel coverage reports in one of two ways.

+- As a command, run via a the [custom-script deployment option]({{ site.baseurl }}{% link _basic/continuous-deployment/deployment-with-custom-scripts.md %}).
+This means code coverage for parallel testing will only run on branches you have configured deployments.

+- As an additional test step placed at the end of one of your parallel test pipelines.
+This method will require additional logic to be written to pause the script while it queries your external storage service for the existence of the appropriately-named coverage reports for all the additional pipelines, so that it doesn't erroneously combine coverage reports for pipelines that are still in progress.

+The code to use to end the parallel coverage report is:

 ```bash
 cc-test-reporter sum-coverage --output - --parts $PARTS coverage/codeclimate.*.json | \